pnp/cli-microsoft365/docs/docs/cmd/aad/app/app-add.md

 ## Options

 `-n, --name [name]`
-: Name of the app
+: Name of the app.
+Specify either `name` or `certificateBase64Encoded`

 `--multitenant`
 : Specify, to make the app available to other tenants